bright/new-www/content/blog/risk-management-in-healthcare-2025-guide.md

 * Data breaches leading to loss of sensitive patient information.
 * Reputational damage that erodes patient trust.
 * Financial losses due to operational inefficiencies and malpractice lawsuits.

+Proactively implementing healthcare risk management strategies ensures facilities can prevent these risks and provide safer, more efficient care.